michellejw/til-website/README.md

 node scripts/create-til.js "Your TIL Title"
 ```

+This will launch a command line interface that will walk you through the basic creation of a new TIL markdown file.
+It incorporates some validation

-This will create a new markdown file in `src/content/til/[category]` with the correct frontmatter.
+create a new markdown file in `src/content/til/[category]` with the correct frontmatter.

 ### Manual Creation